JamesnaW/koa2-mysql-wrapper/README.md

 * `Boolean values: Convert `True and False` to `1 and 0`, e.g. ctx.myPool.query('SELECT * FROM `table` WHERE `name` in (?)
 AND `dead` = ?', [['James', 'Collyer'], false]).

+Thanks to supported me, If you find any issue or need any special modules please report me to improve and maintenance for better module.

 ## License

 MIT